johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

 Session Prep
 - Flesh out racetrack using Keys to the Golden Vault
-	- Racetrack owner has it out for rivka, but only knows a druid did it, so wild shaping in view will kick off a series of events.
-	- Moser statblock
 	- Guardhouse maps
-	- Harps entry and statblock
-	- simon hill entry and statblock

 - add morian priest to npc list.
 Is she a grim sage? -> yes, why write the grim sages if you don't use them.
 - Need a description of the skipping seal

 Immediate Timeline
 - Day 2 (Sunday):
-	- Chaz heard from Bene "Flerb's hiding out at the pigeon hole, she said not to tell you though."
-"Just a little ways west from here, on dove street near gull"
-	- Pigoen hole encounter is probably exhausting, the party will want to rest, and level up!
+	- Pigeon hole aftermath
 - Day 3 (Monday):
 	- players roll for esmellia (con save, persuasion check, wis save, investigation check)
 	- frank and ophelia's wedding, party plans to crash.
-Rhedda and knick are working security so they won't be alone.
+Rhedda (at least) is working security in the guardhouse.
 - Day 4:
 	- Roll for Silvoy letter (10% there's a return message at citadel, 30% it's at ravenry)
 	- Party at citadel?  (checks checks checks): Interface to Garut and Lynn, introduced to Sargent Rainidayas, assigned detective Mildred Melloy:  "Investigations on the birdfoot are hard, their presence is not appreciated.
 We'll put the word out on patrols, feel free to come back anytime and find me in my office."